 We must receive your completed postal vote by 10pm on election day for it to be counted.

 If you wish to vote by post, please note that your application must be received by 5pm on the 11th working day before the election.
 You can download the form at the bottom of this page.
-We would advise applying as early as possible to ensure that that you receive your postal vote in good time; you don’t need to wait for an election to be announced before applying.
+We would advise applying as early as possible to ensure that you receive your postal vote in good time; you don’t need to wait for an election to be announced before applying.

 If you apply to vote by post you will not be able to vote in person at the polling station.